Kristina Loquist, Chief of Staff

 Micaela Hellman-Tincher, Policy Director

 Social Services, Non-Profits, Behavioral Health, Seniors, Immigration

-Micaela Hellman-Tincher works as a policy aide in Supervisor Simitian’s office.
+Micaela Hellman-Tincher works as Policy Director in Supervisor Simitian’s office.
 Previously she worked in non-profits in San Francisco and Rwanda, and before that she worked in advocacy in Washington, DC.
 Micaela has an MA in International Policy Studies from Stanford, and a BA in Economics and International Relations from George Washington University.
 Micaela is originally from District Five, and enjoys serving the community where she grew up.

 Women's Issues, LGBTQ+, The Arts, Sustainability